magento/devdocs-mbi/docs/import-api.md

 curl -v https://connect.rjmetrics.com/v2/client/:cid/authenticate?apikey=:apikey
 ```

-{%
-include note.html
-type='warning'
+{:.bs-callout-warning}
-content='This key has write access to your RJMetrics data warehouse.
-Do not distribute this key to untrusted third parties.'
+This key has write access to your RJMetrics data warehouse.
+Do not distribute this key to untrusted third parties.
-%}

 ## Return Codes {#return-codes}